McCLIM/McCLIM/Backends/beagle/README.txt

     done (lozenge size = 1.0), but I can't even deactivate them at this point!

+    BEAGLE-SCROLL-BAR-PANE should inherit from SCROLL-BAR rather than SCROLL-BAR-PANE I think.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 FIXED STUFF PREVIOUSLY ON THE KNOWN LIMITATIONS / TODO LIST

+-3.-  There are not yet any aqua look and feel panes.
+Sorry, I'm trying to
+    get everything else working first!

+    UPDATE 11.JUN.2005 - I have implemented (90+%) native scroll bars, and am looking at implementing other native panes over time.
+These will be added over time.

 -4.-  Pixmap support is not implemented; this means clim-fig drawing doesn't